 Stop using plastic water bottles right now.
 Buy a reusable bottle and filter your own water.
 You will save lots of money doing this (a maximum $0.10 per glass of water vs $1.00+ for bottled water).
 It took time to train myself not to leave it behind, but it is doable.

 Be aware that many coffee shops used disposable cups often composed with plastic as an insulator.
 Many shops will fill your container.

 Do things like turn off the water while brushing your teeth, save a flush, shorten your showers or fill the tub half full.
 A little here and a little there adds up.
 And pass the word as difficult as this may be.
 Be brave, be willing to be a little unpopular by letting people know how important it is to preserve this precious resource.
 We’re doing this for ourselves and for everyone, including all the generations that follow us.

 Lastly, since many people around the world have difficulty finding clean water, The Water Project is working with local partners in these water scarce areas to bring clean, sustainable water supplies to within 1/2 mile of villages in need.
 Please help them.
 For more information, go to The Water Project.

-In an attempt to understand and report on how Trump and Pruitt’s proposal regarding defunding the EPA (Environmental Protection Agency) will affect our lives is enormously complex.
+In an attempt to understand and report on how Trump and Pruitt’s (now Andrew Wheeler) proposal regarding defunding the EPA (Environmental Protection Agency) will affect our lives is enormously complex.
 I thought, I’ll just try and simplify this for us by making a list of many of the changes that may occur.
 It’s important to note that at this time these are only proposals.
 Congress will be writing the actual appropriations bills that will fund the bill, and if it passes the house and the Senate, the president must agree with the bill for it to become a Law.
 If the President vetos the bill, two-thirds of the Representatives and Senate must vote to override the veto, and the bill becomes a Law.